fdzul/dendata/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of dendata is to …
+The goal of dendata is to provide the dengue data that is available and published in the scientific articles on dengue

 ## Installation